-Paramedics now also work in a variety of other challenging settings, including primary care services, minor injuries units and emergency departments.
+Paramedics now also work in a variety of other challenging settings, including primary care services, minor injuries units and accident and emergency departments as well as ambulance services.
 Our expert tutors prepare you to be professional and resilient as well as having the right combination of skill, knowledge and patient care.

-There are places available on our BSc Hons Paramedic Science (London) degree, which begins in September at our Avery Hill Campus.
-Use UCAS code B781 A when you apply.
+The BSc Hons Paramedic Science (London) degree begins in September at our Avery Hill Campus.

-There are currently no places available on our BSc Hons Paramedic Science (Medway) degree which begins in September at our Medway Campus.
+The BSc Hons Paramedic Science (Medway) degree begins in September at our Medway Campus.